 The DCC Library supports the college’s curriculum by providing access to a wide variety of information resources.
-The library staff works closely with college faculty to provide materials needed for classes.
-The library collection includes approximately 20,000 book volumes, carefully-chosen periodical subscriptions, state and US census documents, and a variety of audiovisual materials.
-A number of Internet database resources are also available, including CD-ROM and online indexes, references and Internet with Wi-Fi access.
+The library staff works closely with college faculty to provide materials for classes.
+The library collection includes approximately 20,000 volumes, carefully-chosen periodical subscriptions, state and US census documents, and a variety of audiovisual materials.
+Online databases provide access to many thousands journal, magazine, and newspaper articles.

-The DCC/OMNI Library catalog can be used to locate books, periodical titles, government documents, audiovisuals, and other materials owned by the nine Montana academic libraries of the OMNI consortium.
+The DCC Library catalog can be used to locate books, periodical titles, government documents, audiovisuals, and other materials owned by nearly every Montana academic library.
 Each library’s collection is different, so the consortium offers a wide variety of materials in various formats.
 Books, journals, audiovisuals and other specialized materials are all included in the combined OMNI catalog.
 Most items may be checked out, through interlibrary loan, to users of any OMNI library.
 Usual turnaround time for delivery is two to four business days.

 Searching the Library Catalog